oluwaseyi-25/positioning-in-css/Positioning in CSS - Draft.md

 Every HTML tag or element has what I'll call an invisible box around them.

 ### Components of the Box Model:
 > `Content`:  the stuff (text, images etc.) within the tag/element
 > `Padding`:  the space within the box, separating the content from the walls of the box
 > `Border`:  the line around the perimeter of the box
 > `Margin`:  the space outside the box, separating that box from the other elements in that   webpage.
 > `Dimensions`:  the width and height of the box
 > `Position`:  the location of the box within the page

+This diagram below illustrates the box model.
 ![[Pasted image 20240227222200.png|500x400]]

 What we're really interested in at the moment is the position of the box surrounding an element.
 Like I said earlier, the position of a box is the location of that box within the page.
 To correctly position and element you need to understand a few keywords: